 When I kneeled down, he proceeded to put some bloody camel meat on the stick.
 Mmm mmm delicious…

 The Hyena Man then dangled some more raw meat near my shoulder and called for a hyena to come over.
 Soon after, a hyena swooped in and savagely devoured the meat within seconds.
-Its jaws were so close to my face that I could feel its whiskers pressing against my skin!
+Its jaws were so close to my face that I could actually feel its whiskers pressing against my skin!

-Even so, you should have deep respect for the hyenas as they have exceptionally powerful jaws – their bite force is measured at 1,100 pounds per square inch (psi).
+Regardless, you should have deep respect for the hyenas as they have exceptionally powerful jaws – their bite force is measured at 1,100 pounds per square inch (psi).
 For reference, a lion’s bite force is only 650 psi!
 Long story short – they ain’t no puppy dog.

 Given that hyenas are primarily scavengers, it seems unlikely that one would attack you… unless provoked.
 Although, there is a possibility that one may accidently bite or scratch you when trying to feed them.

 Remember, these hyenas aren’t trained, this isn’t the zoo – anything could happen.
 Maybe you leave without a face, who knows…

 #1: Avoid the overly-touristic and grandiose Christian site.
 Save your time and money by just going to the authentic Islamic site instead (try to get there early).